Retrockit/ansible_lab/README.md

 The purpose of this project is to provide a POC of a portable ansible lab via Vagrant and Virtualbox.

-This lab can be utilized regardless if you're on Windows, Linux or Mac (x86_64 Macs only).
+This lab can be utilized regardless if you're on Windows or Linux.

 Please make sure the following is installed on your local machine: